Ray Street Arts District: Description

 Ray Street was developed as a commercial district largely in the mid-1930s.
 As part of downtown North Park, it helped form one of San Diego's largest business districts in the middle of the 20th century, but the latter half of the century brought the white flight and suburbanization that devastated many urban communities in the United States.
 However, the early 2000s have brought rapid revitalization to the area.

 Today, Ray Street is the cultural center of the emerging North Park arts community.
 It is one of the most culturally rich districts in San Diego and has drawn comparisons to SoHo in New York City.
 Ray Street is home to many art galleries and studios.

 Ray at Night Art Walk

-The Ray at Night art walk is San Diego's largest and longest-running monthly art walk.
-It occurs on the second Saturday of each month.
-Ray at Night started in 2001 and now draws over 1,500 people.
-It involves over thirty local galleries and businesses.
+The Ray at Night art walk was San Diego's largest and longest-running monthly art walk.
+It occurred on the second Saturday of each month.
+Ray at Night started in 2001 and drew over 1,500 people.
+It involved over 30 local galleries and businesses.

 This event is no longer taking place and is now defunct.